gn6me/waifuget/README.md

 # A simple anime image CLI tool

-## waifu-0.1.0
+## waifu-v1.0
 This tool fetches data from the danbooru API to display a random image in a compatible terminal.
 By default it will search images tagged with `cat_girl` under the `general` rating.

 ### Requirements
-**waifu** uses *Term-Image* to draw the image on the terminal.
+**Term-Image** is used to draw the image on the terminal.
 Supported terminal emulators can be found from the Term-Image documentation here: https://term-image.readthedocs.io/en/stable/start/installation.html

 ### Installation
 I recommend installing the package via **pipx**.
 If you do not have pipx installed on your system, instructions for Windows, MacOS, and Linux can be found here: https://github.com/pypa/pipx